vincentchung932/vincentchung932/README.md

 <br>

 <h2 align="left">About me:</h2>
-I'm ChienHsin, currently a full stack developer in San Jose,CA. I'm passionate about using my skill in web developing to make the world a better place.
+Hi!
+I'm ChienHsin, a full stack developer.
+With 3-year experience of battery control algorithms development background, I built a strong logic in programming and extensive problem solving and analytical skills.
+I have a deep passion in new technology, blockchain, AI or clean vehicle.
 <p align="left">
 </p>